syncfusion-content/blazor-docs/blazor/tabs/header.md

 ## Load input element and edit the tab header

-You can load input element in tab header for inline editing using [TabItem.HeaderTemplate]() property.
+You can load input element in tab header for inline editing using `HeaderTemplate()` property.
 Also, ensure to call `FocusAsync()` method in the `onclick` event of input element to focus and edit the header.

 {% tabs %}
 @using Syncfusion.Blazor.Navigations